docable-courses/ACC-CSC151/ch7/lecture.md

 ## Reading and Writing Text Files

 Reading and writing from text files is a very common practice while coding.
-Java has the Scanner class (which we have already used for user input from the console inside) to help the reading.
-We will also use a File class to help us access files.  _**These notes are a highlight of both File and Scanner.
+Java has the `Scanner` class (which we have already used for user input from the console inside) to help the reading.
+We will also use a `File` class to help us access files.  _**These notes are a highlight of both `File` and `Scanner`.
 Feel free to go out to the API to see more.**_

 ### Reading

 Let’s start by reading in from a file.
 Make sure the actual file you want to read is within the project folder in Eclipse.
-It should not be in the src (source code) folder.
+It should not be in the `src` (source code) folder.

 The first step is creating a file within the program.
 This does not actually create a real file at this point.
 This will help us establish a link between your file and the computer code.
 To start, create the File object: